rackerlabs/docs-cloud-identity/README.md

 Contributions are welcome!

-To suggest changes or report a problem, submit an [issue](https://github.com/rackerlabs/docs-cloud-identity/issues).
+* To suggest changes or report a problem, submit an [issue](https://github.com/rackerlabs/docs-cloud-identity/issues).

-To make changes to a project, create your own fork of the repository.
+* To make changes to a project, create your own fork of the repository.
 Then, submit a [pull request](https://github.com/rackerlabs/docs-cloud-identity/compare?expand=1) to have your changes reviewed and merged into the master branch as appropriate.

 To build the project, you need to install Sphinx and virtualenv.
-However to contribute content, all you need is an editor, a basic understanding of the project layout and [Restructured Text](http://sphinx-doc.org/rest.html) syntax.
+However to contribute content, all you need is an editor and a basic understanding of the project layout and [Restructured Text](http://sphinx-doc.org/rest.html) syntax.

-#### Editors

-You can use the Github editor or any text editor to work with the documentation source files.
-For quick syntax checking, try the
-[Online Restructured text editor](http://rst.ninjs.org/).
+You can use the Github editor or any text editor to work with documentation source files.
+For quick syntax checking, try the [Online Restructured text editor](http://rst.ninjs.org/).

 ## Source format